 Trading in a car may be advertised by those at the dealerships as the “Simpler” method of selling your car, and by all means- It is!
 But don’t let that fact allow you to get taken to the cleaners.

-Trading in a car is like any process at a car dealership, and if you are not prepared the dealer will deprive you of your hard earned money, so in this article we will address many of of the questions the average car buyer will have when it comes to trading in a car at the dealership.
+Trading in a car is like any process at a car dealership, and if you are not prepared, the dealer will deprive you of your hard-earned money, so in this article, we will address many of the questions the average car buyer will has when it comes to trading in a car at the dealership.

 Is It Better To Trade In Or Sell A Car?

 Selling your car will be better for those who need more money, while trading in a car will be better for those who require more convenience.
-Something many people also forget when contemplating whether to trade in or sell their car is the sales tax.
+Many people forget the sales tax when contemplating whether to trade in or sell their car.

 What’s My Car Worth?

-Biggest question, and arguably the only one that matters: How much will the dealer buy my car for?
+The biggest question, arguably the only one that matters, is how much will the dealer buy my car for?

-We discuss this more in depth in another article, but for the simple explanation: The dealer is going to buy your car for as much under wholesale (Dealer Auction) value as they can.
-The dealer will inspect your vehicle and then run it through auction data to see what dealers are paying for that car real time!
+We discuss this more in-depth in another article but for a simple explanation: The dealer is going to buy your car for as much under wholesale (Dealer Auction) value as they can.
+The dealer will inspect your vehicle and then run it through auction data to see what dealers are paying for that car in real time!

 How Do You Negotiate A Trade In?

-If you are interested the best method for Negotiating Your Trade In, the first and only thing you really need to know is what we discussed in the previous paragraph:
+If you are interested in the best method for Negotiating Your Trade-In, the first and only thing you really need to know is what we discussed in the previous paragraph: